The Top 3 Challenges Facing Greenhouse Growers in 2024 and Ways to Get Ahead

-Leverage Microsoft Business Central and SilverLeaf to address grower problems in greenhouses and manage your business more efficiently.
+Leverage Microsoft Business Central and SilverLeaf to address problems greenhouse growers face and manage your business more efficiently.

 According to many reports from business analysts and industry groups, market disruptions and uncertainty are expected to continue.
-We’ve talked with many growers and identified the top 3 grower problems facing greenhouses and nurseries in 2023: market volatility, labor and supply chain challenges and scalability.
+We’ve talked with many growers and identified the top 3 problems facing greenhouse growers in 2024:

 Read on to learn more about the top 3 challenges and how Velosio can help you leverage Microsoft Business Central and SilverLeaf to address today’s industry challenges and manage your business more efficiently.

-Globally, according to a study by JP Morgan for 2023, the economy is projected to expand but at slow pace (1.6%).
-And financial conditions are tightening, winter is expected to aggravate China’s Covid policy, and Europe continues to struggle with natural gas problems.
+Globally, according to a study by JP Morgan for 2023, the economy is projected to expand but at a slow pace (1.6%).
+Financial conditions are tightening, winter is expected to aggravate China’s Covid policy, and Europe continues to struggle with natural gas problems.

 However, for the horticulture industry, the long-term outlook is more positive.
 According to GME, the global horticulture market is projected to double by 2026 compared to 2021, and in the US, Business Wire estimates the greenhouse market will grow more than 30% by 2027 compared to 2022.